 - For more accurate Speedtest results, make sure that no other devices are accessing the Internet. - b.
 Click the Speedtest button.
-Speedtest determines your Internet bandwidth.
+Speedtest determines your Internet bandwidth. - 7.
+Click the Apply button.

 A link displays on the bottom of the page that you click to view bandwidth utilization.
 Clicking the link displays the Attached Devices page.
-For more information, see View Devices Currently on the Network on page 99.
+For more information, see View Devices Currently on the Network on page 95.